solid-contrib/information/weekly-updates/next.md

 # 29th August 2019

-Hello and welcome to another issue of This Week in Solid!
+Hello and welcome to another issue of *This Week in Solid*!

+[Solid](https://solid.github.io/information/) is a standard that describes how to build data storage and applications in such a way that users can conveniently switch between data storage providers and application providers and take the data generated along.

 ## Press